 Private game reserves, particularly those in Botswana, have strict limitations on the amount of tourists allowed into the reserve.
 The reason for this is twofold; to preserve the integrity of the ecosystem by reducing human traffic and to ensure a less crowded, more authentic safari experience.
 National parks have a greater influx of vehicles and visitors, which can hinder wildlife viewing.
 Moreover, off-road game viewing is not permitted in national parks which may limit access to great game sightings.

 Chobe National Park

 National parks have designated opening and closing times, which means that vehicles need to conduct their game viewing during the day time.
 Private reserves have no such limitations, so you can expect night game drives which bring their own unique surprises for guests.
 Not confined to strict rules, you can expect a wider variety of safari experiences on a private reserve, such as walking safaris in Botswana's pristine bushveld.

-While accomodation for visitors in most national parks are pristine and well-maintained, if you want to experience true luxury then a private reserve is where you are most likely to find this.
-National park accommodation is geared towards self-drive, budget journeys rather than an elite experiences.
+While accommodation for visitors in most national parks are pristine and well-maintained, if you want to experience true luxury then a private reserve is where you are most likely to find this.
+National park accommodation is geared towards self-drive, budget journeys rather than an elite experience.

 Exclusive and intimate luxury accommodation like Zarafa Camp can be found in the private Selinda Reserve, Botswana